Your Baby's First Day

 - Skin color

 Each area is assigned a number from 0-2.
 The APGAR score is the total of those numbers.
 Most babies score between 7-10.
-If the score is lower than 7, the baby may need some extra measures (such as oxygen).
+Most newborns will be assigned a 1 for skin color rather than a 2.
+It is normal for newborns to have slightly bluish hands and feet initially after birth.
+If the score is lower than 7, the baby may need some extra help making the transition to life outside your uterus.

 APGAR is a good tool to assess how the baby is doing at the time of birth, but it does not necessarily show how well the baby did before birth or how it will do in the future.